EllipticPIR/libepir/README.md

 to encrypt a query (a selector) to the EllipticPIR server and to decrypt a reply from the EllipticPIR server.

-This repository provides native C library and bindings for C++, JavaScript and TypeScript programming languages.
+This repository provides native C library implementation and bindings for C++, native Rust implementation and JavaScript and TypeScript programming languages.

 C / C++
 -------